-iADC is a novel technology, which makes it difficult to predict the time, risks and cost of development and of subsequently obtaining regulatory approval of our iADC product candidates.
+iADC and ADC2 are novel technologies, which makes it difficult to predict the time, risks and cost of development and of subsequently obtaining regulatory approval of these potential product candidates.

-Certain of our preclinical product candidates are based on our proprietary iADC technology.
+Certain of our preclinical product candidates are based on our proprietary iADC and ADC2 technology.
 Some of our future success depends on the successful development of this technology and products based on it.
-To our knowledge, no regulatory authority has granted approval to any person or entity, including us, to market and commercialize therapeutics using our novel and unprecedented iADC technology.
-We may never receive approval to market and commercialize any potential iADC product candidate.
+To our knowledge, no regulatory authority has granted approval to any person or entity, including us, to market and commercialize therapeutics using our novel and unprecedented iADC or ADC2 technology.
+We may never receive approval to market and commercialize any potential iADC or ADC2 product candidate.

-If we uncover any previously unknown risks related to our iADC technology, or if we experience unanticipated or unsolvable problems or delays in developing our iADC product candidates, we may be unable to complete our preclinical studies and clinical trials, meet the obligations of our collaboration and license agreements or commercialize our product candidates on a timely or profitable basis.
-If serious adverse events or unacceptable side effects are observed in preclinical studies or clinical trials of a product candidate based on our iADC technology, or if iADCs were shown to have limited efficacy, our ability to develop other product candidates based on our iADC technology affected.
+If we uncover any previously unknown risks related to our iADC and ADC2 technology, or if we experience unanticipated or unsolvable problems or delays in developing our iADC or ADC2 product candidates, we may be unable to complete our preclinical studies and clinical trials, meet the obligations of our collaboration and license agreements or commercialize our product candidates on a timely or profitable basis.
+If serious adverse events or unacceptable side effects are observed in preclinical studies or clinical trials of a product candidate based on our iADC or ADC2 technology, or if iADCs or ADC2s were shown to have limited efficacy, our ability to develop other product candidates based on our iADC or ADC2 technology would be adversely affected.

-We have entered, and may in the future seek to enter, into collaborations with third parties for the development and commercialization of our product candidates using our Xpress CF^{\otimes} and Xpress CF^{\otimes} platforms.
-If we fail to enter into such collaborations, or such collaborations are not successful, we may not be able to capitalize on the market potential of our Xpress CF^{\otimes} and Xpress CF^{\otimes} and the market potential of our Xpress CF^{\otimes} and Xpress CF^{\otimes}
+We have entered, and may in the future seek to enter, into collaborations with third parties for the development and commercialization of our product candidates using our XpressCF® and XpressCF+® platforms.
+If we fail to enter into such collaborations, or such collaborations are not successful, we may not be able to capitalize on the market potential of our XpressCF® and XpressCF+® platforms and resulting product candidates.

 Since 2014, we have entered into collaborations with Astellas Pharma Inc., or Astellas, Merck Sharp & Dohme LLC., a subsidiary of Merck & Co., Inc., or Merck, Celgene Corporation, or Celgene, a wholly owned subsidiary of Bristol Myers Squibb Company, or BMS, Merck KGaA, Darmstadt Germany (operating in the United States under the name "EMD Serono", the biopharmaceutical business of Merck KGaA, Darmstadt, Germany in the US), BioNova Pharmaceuticals Limited, or BioNova, and Tasly Biopharmaceuticals Co., Ltd, or Tasly, to develop and commercialize certain cancer and other therapeutics.
-Our XpressCF[®] and XpressCF+[®] platforms have also supported a spin-out company, Vaxcyte Inc., focused on discovery and development of vaccines for the treatment and prophylaxis of infectious disease.
+Our XpressCF® and XpressCF+® platforms have also supported a spin-out company, Vaxcyte Inc., focused on discovery and development of vaccines for the treatment and prophylaxis of infectious disease.
 In addition, we may in the future seek third-party collaborators for research, development and commercialization of other therapeutic technologies or product candidates.
 Biopharmaceutical companies are our prior and likely future collaborators for any marketing, distribution, development, licensing or broader collaboration arrangements.
 With respect to our existing collaboration agreements, and what we expect will be the case with any future collaboration agreements, we have and would expect to have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of our product candidates.
 Moreover, our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.